sethheff/How-To-Make-A-Node-File/README.md

 To run a file in node via the command line, type node [file name here]. node index.js
 Congratulations, you've created and run your first Node program!
 Let's learn more about how Node is used in the wild (and eventually, in the web-development context).

+HOW TO CREATE AN EXPRESS APP

+1. CD into your directory and run.. npm init -y to create a json file inside our document.

+then from your local terminal, run

+2. npm i express to install express

+once installed, it will add a 'dependencies' object in your json file.
+It tells you what your express version is.
+It also adds a package-lock.json file which contains the files needed for express.

+Your node_modules file is too big to upload all the time.
+Because of this we want to add a new file called .gitignore

+3. add .gitignore file and add (in plain text) the name of the files you dont want to send to git .

+4. add node_modules to .gitignore

+5. To add a hello world home route write,,,

+'''
+app.get('/', (req,res)=>{
+    res.send('Hello, World!')

+})

+app.listen(8000, () =>{
+    console.log("You're listening to the smooth sounds of port 8000.")
+})
+'''

+app.get(,) is how you connect to the domain you want (ie localhost:8000), after working on a local server in private

+the '/' portion of the app.get file is called a URL route

+example: https://www.reddit.com (= base url) /search (= url pattern) ?q=cute%20puppies (= url string)